Tréhet

 Tréhet (/fr/) is a former commune of the Loir-et-Cher department in central France.
 On 1 January 2019, it was merged into the new commune Vallée-de-Ronsard.

 Geography

 The commune is situated on the left bank of the Loir close to the Sarthe department communes of La Chartre-sur-le-Loir and Ruillé-sur-Loir and is traversed by the Niclos stream.

 Etymology

 The name derives from Latin trajectus (crossing).

 Sights

-Its small partly Romanesque church is dedicated to Mary has recently been restored, revealing early wall paintings (the subject is the martyrdom of St. Lawrence).
+Its small partly Romanesque church, dedicated to Mary, has recently been restored, revealing early wall paintings (the subject is the martyrdom of St. Lawrence).